replicatedhq/replicated-docs/docs/reference/kots-validating-sbom.md

 To validate an SBOM signature:

 1. Go to the [KOTS GitHub repository](https://github.com/replicatedhq/kots/releases) and download the specific KOTS release that you want to validate.
-1. Uncompress the tar.gz file.
+1. Extract the tar.gz file.

     **Example:**